haesken/dftools/BUILD_DEVELOP.markdown

 every time you start hacking on it.
 (Unless you install lxml/requests to your global packages.)

+On OSX you may need to install the `modulegraph` and `altgraph` python packages.

 ## Developing (Windows)

 You probably shouldn't do this, using a Linux virtual